belcurv/ultimate_angular/readme.md

 ## What is this?

-Just notes and code for the Udemy Ultimate Angular course.
+Notes and code for the Udemy Ultimate Angular course.
+See notes in respective subfolders.